Joseon Exorcist: Filming

 On November 23, 2020, filming was halted after it was reported that a member of the cast tested positive for COVID-19.
 Leading actors self-isolated for precaution.
 Jang Dong-yoon was injured after falling off a horse while filming on December 29.
-On February 26, 2021 it was reported that Lee Yu-bi injured her ligament while shooting for drama.
+On February 26, 2021 it was reported that Lee Yu-bi injured her ligament while shooting for the drama.

 Controversy and cancellation

 After the airing of the first two episodes, many viewers criticized the content of the series for historical inaccuracies.
 Korean and Chinese viewers were angered over the usage of Chinese-style props for a show set during the Joseon dynasty.
 A scene in the first episode depicted King Taejong slaughtering innocent villagers after having a hallucination of his deceased father, King Taejo.
 There was no historical basis for such an incident.
 And Prince Chungnyung (Sejong the Great) is treated like a servant by an interpreter (with father John) from China.
-The Jeonju Lee Royal Family Association, made up of descendants of Joseon’s royal family, criticized the series for its depiction of King Taejong, Prince Yangnyeong, and Prince Chungnyeong, and called for immediate cancellation of the show.
+The Jeonju Lee Royal Family Association, made up of descendants of Joseon's royal family, criticized the series for its depiction of King Taejong, Prince Yangnyeong, and Prince Chungnyeong, and called for immediate cancellation of the show.
 Over 216,000 people also petitioned the Blue House to cancel the show.
 More than 3,900 complaints were sent to the Korea Communications Standards Commission concerning the television show.
 On March 24, 2021, the production company and the broadcaster SBS apologized for the historical inaccuracies.
 They promised to remove the controversial portions and initially said that they would take a break for one week to change the content.
 Due to the public backlash, corporate sponsors, such as Samsung Electronics and LG Household & Health Care, pulled their ads and cut their ties with the show.
 Local governments also withdrew their support for the production.
-On March 26, 2021, the SBS announced that the show was canceled after the first two episodes due to the intense public backlash and the withdrawal of support from corporate sponsors and local governments.
+On March 26, 2021, SBS announced that the show was canceled after the first two episodes due to the intense public backlash and the withdrawal of support from corporate sponsors and local governments.